develprr/metamatic-framework/README.md

 # The Metamatic State Manager

-A state management library for JavaScript-based web-apps.
+A state management library with routing support for JavaScript-based web-apps.

 ## Chapters
 * [Introduction](#introduction)